roberodin/sofia-project/README.md

 ## 7. Thanks

 - Anibal Navalón Torró (Surveillance of the forest fire prevention unit of the 'Comuniad Valenciana', Spain)
-- Jonathan (Voice dubbing for the presentation video)
+- Jonathan Knowles (Voice dubbing for the presentation video)

 ## REFERENCES